 Have you ever had to do something that was like pulling teeth?
 Has there ever been something you needed to do, but didn’t want to?
 I’ve been in that predicament plenty of times.
 I am talking about dealing with a tough situation.
-Confronting a person is never fun.
-Neither is bumping into someone you did not expect to.
+There seems to be 2 types of confrontations and I want to help you with both.
+Speaking your mind to a person is never fun neither is bumping into someone you did not expect to.
 If you are actually going to attempt to deal with the problem at hand it can be a long process.
 The thought of having to face something head on is nerve racking!
 The best way to survive a situation like that is to have a plan.
 Being prepared can give you an opportunity for control.
 Calming your anxieties long enough to go through with it is exactly what you’ll need to accomplish.

 A Behtee Savvy How To: